Mastering the Art of Switching Voices as a Content Creator

 Imagine a text between you and your mom vs. one between you and a friend making dinner plans.
 If you’re anything like me, it might go a little something like this:

 The way you text your mom, about 90% of the time, is going to be completely different from the way you text your friends.
 Two different people.
 Two different voices.
 The same goes for working with different clients.

 As a content creator, one of the things that I’ve had to learn is how to change the voice you’re writing in when working with multiple clients throughout the day.

 Here are my 4 best tips for switching voices between brands:

 1. Take a 5-minute break to regroup between work.

-No matter how focused or in the zone you may think you are, going directly from one voice to another is a recipe for disaster.
+Get up, hydrate (coffee, water, tea, whatever your heart desires), stretch, and give your brain a little bit to regroup.
+No matter how focused or in the zone you may think you are, going directly from one voice to another might be a recipe for disaster.
 The last thing you want is for the voices to transfer over between the two clients.
-Get up, hydrate (coffee, water, tea, whatever your heart desires), stretch, and give your brain a little bit to regroup.

 2. Read something completely unrelated to your work.

-It doesn’t matter if it’s a BuzzFeed article on why you should be dipping your french fries in milkshakes (because duh) or your favorite poem, as long as it’s completely unrelated to your day-to-day work and the clients you’re working on.
-It may sound like a waste of time, but think of it as recess time for your brain.
-That way you can jump into your work refreshed and ready to roll.
+It doesn’t matter if it’s a BuzzFeed article or your favorite poem, as long as it’s completely unrelated to your day-to-day work and the clients you’re working on.
+Think of it as recess time for your brain.
+You can jump into your work refreshed and ready to roll.